opentable/uk-tech-blog/source/about/index.md

 date: 2013-10-21 15:42:25
 ---

-<p>Hi, my name is Paul Harrington and I'd like to welcome you to the <a href="http://www.opentable.co.uk">OpenTable UK</a> technology blog &ndash; a place where we'd like to share our passions and introduce you to a whole new world of fabulous dining and amazing technology.</p>
+<p>Hi, my name is John Catterfeld and I'd like to welcome you to the <a href="http://www.opentable.co.uk">OpenTable UK</a> technology blog &ndash; a place where we'd like to share our passions and introduce you to a whole new world of fabulous dining and amazing technology.</p>

 <h2>Who are we?</h2>